Atari Games Corp. v. Nintendo of America Inc.: Effects

 Nintendo later lost a 1992 lawsuit against Galoob involving the attachable Game Genie hardware, where Codemasters successfully reverse engineered the Nintendo Entertainment System.

 The lawsuit finally reached a settlement in 1994, with Atari Games paying Nintendo for damages and use of several intellectual property licenses.
 Atari and Nintendo had several contemporaneous lawsuits, including a dispute over the rights to publish Tetris.
 Nintendo successfully sued Atari Games subsidiary Tengen, establishing their exclusivity over the Tetris license, and hastening the decline of Tengen's business.

 Other companies were able to circumvent the 10NES lockout system, but they faced barriers to selling those games in stores, unlike Atari.
 In the book The Video Game Explosion, Dominic Arsenault noted that Atari could afford an expensive legal battle with Nintendo, while most developers simply agreed to Nintendo's terms.
 Research professor Casey O’Donnell concluded that this allowed Nintendo to sell their consoles at a loss, while using enforced scarcity to keep the price of games higher for Nintendo and their authorized developers.

 Although Nintendo succeeded in court due to Atari's foul play, the company faced a trend of litigation over unfair business practices and other monopolistic behavior.
 Atari Corporation (a wholly separate company from Atari Games) also sued Nintendo for seeking to monopolize the game business, but Nintendo was exonerated of any unfair business practices.
 Under further legal pressure, Nintendo soon began to shift their legal strategy.
-When Nintendo was accused of fixing their prices with retailers, Nintendo settled with the Federal Trade Commission without admitting to any wrongdoing, offering to $5 million in legal costs and millions of $5 coupons to their past customers.
+When Nintendo was accused of fixing their prices with retailers, Nintendo settled with the Federal Trade Commission without admitting to any wrongdoing, offering to pay $5 million in legal costs and millions of $5 coupons to their past customers.
 Nintendo began to ease their licensing restrictions to avoid accusations of monopoly.
 By the early 1990s, Nintendo began losing developers to the Sega Genesis, and the competition forced Nintendo to make further concessions to developers.
 Nintendo later lost a lawsuit against Galoob over the Game Genie, signalling a change in the legality of third party game products of all kinds.
 Nintendo also sued Blockbuster to prevent them from renting their games, but could only prove copyright infringement in their photocopied game manuals, allowing the game rental business to continue.